When it comes to network security management, you need a solid infrastructure to secure every layer of your networks.

 To clarify, your monitoring system creates a date and time stamp for each individual connection.
 You can also see if they are devices that were remotely accessed.
 This feature provides you, as an MSP, a historical record of what you and your employees have accessed in your client’s network.
 In addition, you can easily control access through your Domotz portal.
 You can quickly change roles and access if a member leaves your company or their role changes.

 This ability to log access helps show your customer how you continue to maintain their network and systems as described by any Service Level Agreement (SLA) you have in place.

 7) Configuration Monitoring of Network Infrastructure Devices

-Configuration associated with the network devices can also be critical for network security.
-For example, managed switches, Wi-Fi access points, routers, and firewalls.
-When the configuration files associated with these critical network devices change, Domotz can alert you.
+Configuration of network devices is also critical for network security.
+For example, the configuration of managed switches, Wi-Fi access points, routers, and firewalls are hugely important.
+When the configuration files for these critical network devices change, we’ll alert you.
 It is essential that you configure these devices correctly in the first place.
-Furthermore, Domotz can alert you when the device configuration file has been updated or modified.
-This feature allows you to stay on top of these critical devices, see what has been modified, and revert to previous configuration files as appropriate.
+Furthermore, Domotz can notify you when there is an update in the device configuration file.
+This feature allows you to stay on top of these critical devices, see what changes, and revert to previous configuration files as appropriate.

 8) Firmware Upgrades and Patch Management

 Management of network devices means ensuring proper configuration of the systems and devices.
 On the other hand, it also means ensuring that these devices have the latest firmware and security updates.
 It is imperative that you safeguard your client’s networks by keeping the devices and systems you install up to date.

 - Firmware Upgrades: When a system update is available by a manufacturer, Domotz makes it easy for you to securely connect to that system remotely and issue the update.
 Leveraging features like VPN on Demand makes it easy to connect to multiple devices simultaneously and issue updates.
 You can do it through direct connectivity to one or more devices, or by using the 3rd-party tool associated with a manufacturer and device.